Saturday, April 20, 2024

 3) Far less than I expected in the real world - virtually none, really!!!

-But then there's Facebook:
+But then there's the internet:

 1. KANEDA!